UKHSA-Internal/hpub-webapp-backend/README.md

    1. Python (3.10+)
    2. PostgreSQL, Django
    3. Environment variables (.env.dev file)
+   2. Generate Environment File (.env)
+      Run the following make command to generate the .env file for the desired environment:

+      `make env ENV={environment}`

+      This will:

+      Fetch environment variables from the ECS task definition

+      Retrieve secrets from AWS Secrets Manager

+      Save everything into health_pubs/configs/.env
    4. pip (Python package manager)
    5. Docker (optional, for running the project in a container)
    6. Install PgAdmin to visualize the db using this Link `https://ftp.postgresql.org/pub/pgadmin/pgadmin4/v8.13/windows/pgadmin4-8.13-x64.exe`